NixOS/rfcs/rfcs/0087-aarch64-tier1.md

 aarch64-based tests as part of stable and unstable channels, including them in the binary cache, increasing its coverage as a result.

+It is possible that the availability of aarch64 builders from Equinix Metal will at times be reduced, causing delays in aarch64 build capacity.
+We will extend the nixos-org-configurations implementation of hydra-provisioner to dynamically allocate aarch64 builders on AWS during these capacity shortfalls.

 # Examples and Interactions
 [examples-and-interactions]: #examples-and-interactions